Trifluridine and Tipiracil

 In a pharmacokinetic study of patients with hepatic impairment, grade 3 or 4 bilirubin elevations were seen in patients with moderate (total bilirubin >1.5 to 3 times ULN and any AST) impairment (compared to patients with normal hepatic function).
 No clinically important differences in mean exposures were noted.

 Use: Labeled Indications

-Colorectal cancer, metastatic: Treatment of metastatic colorectal cancer in patients who have been previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF biological therapy, and if RAS wild-type, an anti-EGFR therapy.
+Colorectal cancer, metastatic: Treatment of metastatic colorectal cancer in adults previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF biological therapy, and if RAS wild-type, an anti-EGFR therapy.

 Refer to adult dosing.

 Dosing: Adjustment for Toxicity